nix-community/noogle/README.md

 ## Current Features

-- [x] Beginners-friendly search for nix and nix-related functions
+- [x] Beginners-friendly search for `nix` and `nix`-related functions
   - Render documentation comments optimized for readability
-  - Search optimized for English language and nix function-names.
+  - Search optimized for English language and `nix` function-names.
 - [x] Filter by **type** signatures.
   - Function types are parsed and interpreted.
 - [x] Noogle also knows stuff that is not (yet) officially documented.
-  - Types of builtins. (including builtins.derivation)
+  - Types of `builtins`. (including `builtins.derivation`)
-  - Can be extended via markdown contributions to noogle.
+  - Can be extended via markdown contributions to `noogle`.
-  - Always shows the latest docs based on the main branch of nixpkgs.
+  - Always shows the latest docs based on the main branch of `nixpkgs`.
 - [x] Outputs Pre-rendered static html that is indexable by other search engines.
 - [x] Wasm based performant search.